sandwichdoge/mini-http-server/docs/BACKEND.md

 When a client requests an executable resource from server:

+- mini-http-server will look for appropriate interpreter associated with requested uri from http.conf

-- mini-http-server will parse the requested file and look for approriate interpreter which is specified at the start of requested script (e.g.: #!/bin/python)
+- If none is found in config file, mini-http-server will parse the requested file and look for approriate interpreter which is specified at the start of requested script (e.g.: #!/bin/python)

 - Then the interpreter program will be invoked in a new child process, these